Psilocybe quebecensis: Habitat and formation

 Solitary to gregarious, rarely cespitose, on rotting wood, particularly in the outwashes of streams in the decayed-wood substratum of alder, birch, fir and spruce in the late summer and fall.
 Reported from Quebec, Canada specifically in the Jacques-Cartier River Valley, fruiting at a temperature of 6 to 15 °C from summer to late October.
 Recently found in the United States (Michigan).
-Originally discovered in 2012, P.Quebecensis has also been confirmed growing in at least one area within Cape Breton, NS.
+Originally discovered in 1966, P.Quebecensis has also been confirmed growing in at least one area within Cape Breton, Nova Scotia.